ondrejbiza/mdp_abstraction/README.md

 ### Bisimulation ###

-Bisimulation [(Givan 2012)](https://www.sciencedirect.com/science/article/pii/S0004370202003764) considers two states to be equal if they, roughly speaking, behave the same given an arbitrary action.
+Bisimulation [(Givan 2012)](https://www.sciencedirect.com/science/article/pii/S0004370202003764) considers two states to be equivalent if they, roughly speaking, behave the same given an arbitrary action.

 **Pick:**